In Search of Lost Time: Volume Four: Sodom and Gomorrah

-The Destruction of Sodom and Gomorrah, John Martin, 1852.
-The fourth volume opens with a discussion of the inhabitants of the two Biblical "cities of the plain".
+French society belle Louise Ward, Marquise d'Hervey de Saint-Denys, was Proust's model for the Princesse d’Orvillers, who later in the series is called the Princesse de Nassau.

 The Narrator describes what he had seen earlier: while waiting for the Guermantes to return so he could ask about his invitation, he saw Charlus encounter Jupien in their courtyard.
 The two then went into Jupien's shop and had intercourse.
 The Narrator reflects on the nature of "inverts", and how they are like a secret society, never able to live in the open.
 He compares them to flowers, whose reproduction through the aid of insects depends solely on happenstance.
 Arriving at the Princesse's party, his invitation seems valid as he is greeted warmly by her.
 He sees Charlus exchanging knowing looks with the diplomat Vaugoubert, a fellow invert.
 After several tries, the Narrator manages to be introduced to the Prince de Guermantes, who then walks off with Swann, causing speculation on the topic of their conversation.
 Mme. de Saint-Euverte tries to recruit guests for her party the next day, but is subjected to scorn from some of the Guermantes.
 Charlus is captivated by the two young sons of M. de Guermantes's newest mistress.
 Saint-Loup arrives and mentions the names of several promiscuous women to the Narrator.
 Swann takes the Narrator aside and reveals the Prince wanted to admit his and his wife's pro-Dreyfus leanings.
 Swann is aware of his old friend Charlus's behavior, then urges the Narrator to visit Gilberte, and departs.
 The Narrator leaves with M. and Mme. de Guermantes, and heads home for a late-night meeting with Albertine.
 He grows frantic when first she is late and then calls to cancel, but he convinces her to come.
 He writes an indifferent letter to Gilberte, and reviews the changing social scene, which now includes Mme.
 Swann's salon centered on Bergotte.